fieldtrip/website/tutorial/electrode.md

 In this tutorial we demonstrated how to extract electrode positions from a 3D scanned head surface.
 The resulting electrode model can be used for volume conduction model, or in the construction of a [2D layout](/tutorial/layout) for data visualization.

-We suggest you read the frequently asked question about [coordinate systems](/faq/coordsys) to understand the different coordinate systemsin which data can be expressed.
+We suggest you read the frequently asked question about [coordinate systems](/faq/coordsys) to understand the different coordinate systems in which data can be expressed.
 Since electrode models are often used in source reconstruction, we also suggest you to read the tutorials about [BEM](/tutorial/headmodel_eeg_bem) and [FEM](/tutorial/headmodel_eeg_fem) volume conduction models.

 Frequently asked questions that relate to electrodes are: